tvdboom/ATOM/docs_sources/api/ATOM/atomclassifier.md

 * **\__iter__:** Iterate over the pipeline's transformers.
 * **\__contains__:** Checks if the provided item is a column in the dataset.
 * **\__getitem__:** If int, return the i-th transformer in the pipeline.
-  If str, access a column in the dataset.
+  If str, access a branch or a column in the dataset.

 <br>